Gillette Stadium: Foxboro Stadium

+The Patriots were founded in 1960 as the Boston Patriots of the American Football League, and joined the NFL when the AFL merged into the NFL in 1970.
+For their first 11 seasons, the Patriots played at several venues in and around Boston, none of which were large enough or suitable enough for a professional team.
+The lack of a professional-caliber stadium had stymied numerous past attempts at professional football in Boston.

-From 1971 to 2001, the Patriots played all of their home games at Foxboro Stadium.
+From 1971 to 2001, the Patriots played their home games at Foxboro Stadium.
 The stadium was privately funded on an extremely small budget and featured few amenities.
-Its aluminum benches would freeze over during cold-weather games and it had an unorganized dirt parking lot.

-Foxboro Stadium did not bring in the profits needed to keep an NFL team in New England; at just over 60,000 seats, it was one of the NFL's smallest stadiums.
+Its aluminum benches would freeze over during cold-weather games and it had an unorganized dirt parking lot that turned to mud whenever it rained.
+At just over 60,000 seats, it was one of the NFL's smallest stadiums.

 In 1984, team executive Chuck Sullivan funded the Victory Tour of The Jacksons, in an attempt to earn more profit for the team.
-Tickets sales failed, however, and the team's debt increased even further – to a final total of US$126 million.
-After two unsuccessful owners bought the team and stadium, it was clear that a new stadium had to be built for the team to stay in New England.
+Ticket sales failed, however, and the team's debt increased even further – to a final total of US$126 million.
+After two successive owners bought the team and stadium, it was clear that a new stadium had to be built for the team to stay in New England.
 This is when other cities in the New England area, including Boston (which was previously home to the Patriots), Hartford, and Providence became interested in building new stadiums to lure the Patriots away from Foxborough.